One of the most important items of damages in Automobile, Personal Injury, Medical Malpractice cases are the cost of past and future medical bills.

 We perform specialized healthcare claims review and audit services to establish Usual, Customary, and Reasonable (UCR) rates.
 Through meticulous analysis of medical charges, we can justify the reasonable cost of services which assists in resolving the case.

-We are your Nationwide Medical Cost Specialists.
+We are your Nationwide Medical Expert Witness and Billing Expert.

 Our unparalleled reports are functional, comprehensive and in an understandable format.
 They contain:

 Many times when physicians submit bills for surgery or pain management procedures they perform, the bill is denied by the insurance company.

 MBA Billing Specialists can review the insurance policy, evaluate the CPT codes to make sure they are correct for the procedures and care provided by the physician, in addition to writing an authoritarian, rebuttal letter which will counteract the denial of benefits.
 As a result of our specialized service the physician will receive appropriate payment for the services they have provided.

 Frequently attorneys are presented with future care recommendations by treating or consulting physicians.
 The problem for the attorney is how to quantify these recommendations.

 The MBA Billing Specialists can take the CPT Codes from the physician’s report and research the cost of the recommended care or surgery in the Plaintiff’s geographical area.
 We can provide you with the total cost of the recommended care, so you document the value of future medical damages.